johnbender/jshint-service/README.md

 # JSHINT Service

-A super simple node server for accepting js as a POST body and running it through [jshint](http://jshint.com).
+A super simple node server for accepting js as a POST and running it through [jshint](http://jshint.com).

 ## Motivation